Doing What Is Necessary to Land a New Job

 …and many other similar examples.

-Doing the Harder (More Productive) Things
+The Harder (More Productive) Things

 The biggest obstacle most people face in doing the "hard" things is their own resistance, and, thus, they procrastinate in doing those hard things.
 The best thing many people can do is to take the time to consciously, and deliberately answer the question: